armbian/documentation/docs/Developer-Guide_Build-Options.md

 ### NETWORKING_STACK
 ( network-manager | systemd-networkd | none )

 Installs desired networking stack.
 Is parameter is not defined, it sets systemd-netoworkd for minimal images (MINIMAL=yes) and network-manager for the rest.
+Time syncrhonisation is also changed, chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
+In both cases we control network settings with **Netplan**.

 # Build options  (DEPRECATED)